 - In one of the first cases to pursue claims against mortgage originators for breaches of representations and warranties, representation of a trust holding numerous commercial mortgages in an action against the financial institution that had sold defective loans into the trust.
 After a month-long bench trial in New York state court, the court found the defendants had breached representations and warranties concerning two loans.
-When the court then denied the trust any damages, Mr. Lack and the firm twice successfully appealed.
+When the court then denied the trust any damages, Bob and the firm twice successfully appealed.
 The appellate court remanded the case for determination of damages.
 Following an extensive damages hearing before a Special Referee who identified substantial damages, the matter settled out of court.

 - Representation of institutional investors in an action against a Big Four accounting firm arising out of its audits of a bankrupt company.

 - Bob and the firm conducted an internal investigation on behalf of the Audit Committee of a NYSE-listed consumer financial services company in connection with the Committee’s review of the company’s previously issued financial statements.

 Prior to joining Friedman Kaplan, Bob practiced at Sullivan & Cromwell LLP.